summercms/content-security-policy/proposals/CSP.md

 Instantiating `WebAssembly.Module` objects is considered safe.
-Unlike JavaScript `eval`, WebAssembly is capabilities-based: an instance may only access the functionality explicitly supplied to it as imports and cannot access ambient state such as the JavaScript global object.
+Unlike JavaScript `eval`, WebAssembly is capabilities-based: an instance may only access the functionality explicitly supplied to it as imports and cannot directly access ambient state such as the JavaScript global object.

 Protecting the JavaScript-supplied imports to a WebAssembly module is orthogonal to CSP directives for WebAssembly.
 Thus instantiating `WebAssembly.Module` objects need not be subject to CSP